Well-posedness of a cross-diffusion population model with nonlocal diffusion: Uniqueness of solution

 To prove the contractivity, let $\bpsi,\bxi \in X_{T_0}\times X_{T_0}$.
 We have, for $(t,\bx)\in Q_{T_0}$, $i,j=1,2$ with $i\neq j$,

 Thus, for some $c$ depending on the $L^\infty(Q_T)$ norms of $\bu$ and $\bv$, we deduce

-with $c$ depending on the $L^\infty(Q_T)$ norms of $\bu,~\bv$.
 Choosing $T_0<1/c$ we obtain that $\bG$ is a strict contraction on $X_{T_0}\times X_{T_0}$.
 This proves the existence of a local in time solution of the dual problem \fer{eq.dual}-\fer{id.dual} in the time interval $[0,T_0]$.
 We may easily extend this solution to any arbitrary $T>0$ by matching solutions in the intervals $[0,T_0]$, $[T_0,2T_0]$, etc. Hence the uniqueness of solution of problem \fer{eq.eq}-\fer{eq.id} follows.